vladrich/x11-window-search/README.md

 ## Reqs

-* Ruby 2.4+
+* Ruby 2.1+
 * `dnf install jansson-devel`

 ## Compilation

 Type `make`.
 This clones the dmenu repo, patches & builds it.
-It does not contravene w/ a system-installed dmenu.
+It doesn't interfere w/ a system-installed dmenu.

 ## Usage

 ~~~
 $ ./fvwm-window-search -h
 Usage: fvwm-window-search [options]
     -c path                      an alternative path to conf.yaml
-    -r                               focus a window only if Return is pressed
+    -r                           switch to a window only when <Return> is pressed
 ~~~

 To customise dmenu or filtering, create a yaml file